goncharov-vlad/spa-router/spa-router/README.md

 new pages.
 The goal is faster transitions that make the website feel more like a native app.
 <sub>[Wikipedia]</sub>_

+## **What's the benefits this project can perform ?**

+* It's fully types
+* Can be used directly in browser with `<script/>` tag
+* Supports UDM, CommonJS, ES6 modules
+* The router stores all history, that means when client uses next/back buttons of browser the correspond routes will be triggered
+* Code of the module is very small, and it doesn't use any additional packages, that makes the module fast and simple
+* The router automatically finds all new dynamically added in DOM links (MutationObserver)
+* You don't have to use old hash style of path
+* Router action is will not trigger in case of double click

 ## **Getting started**

 It's easy to install, configure and use.

 ### **Pre-requirements**
-As it stills be a js module, not a framework (at least for now ) you need to say http static server redirects all requests through the same index page (Front Controller Pattern)

-There is a lot of ways to do it for any environment, bellow shown the most faster way if your are a JS developer
+As it stills be a js module, not a framework (at least for now) you need to say http static server redirects all requests through the same index page (Front Controller Pattern).
+There is a lot of ways to do it for any environment.
+Bellow shown the most faster way to get it if your are a JS developer

 ```js
 const path = require('path')